lsickert/epistemic-cluedo/docs/logic.md

 ## Logical Background

-For the epistemic models in this game we will employ the rules of
+For the epistemic models in this game we will employ the rules of S5-models initially, although later stages of the game might deviate from this, since the individual update steps explained below might delete accessibility relations between different worlds.

+We identified three aspects of the game that can be modelled well in epistemic logic.
+These are the knowledge of the agents about the goal deck, their own handcards, and the other players handcards.
+As described in the [Game](cluedo.md) section, some limitations apply for these models in order to keep them computationally feasible.
+Additionally, we are splitting the full game knowledge into three distinct Kripke models to model the three aspects described above separately in order to increase performance further.
+A fully formalised Kripke model containing all of the game knowledge can be restored from these simpler models by multiplication:

+Let us assume as an example the goal model contains the world

 ## Modelling the Goal Deck